DanielKehoe/ruby-trial/README.md

 }
 ```

 Note: After adding `vercel.json` file and redeploying, I get the same error.
-See the section "Deploying on Vercel with a vercel.json file."
+See the section [Deploying on Vercel with a vercel.json file](https://github.com/DanielKehoe/ruby-trial#deploying-on-vercel-with-a-verceljson-file).

 ## Example project